 Can you fake it ’til you make it?
 Fake testimonials are as popular as they are ostracized.
 Even though they are frowned upon, a lot of businesses use them as an advertising tool.

-In this blog post we’ll answer to all the important questions you have about fake testimonials:
+In this blog post we’ll answer all the important questions you might have about fake testimonials:

 - what are fake testimonials;

 - how can you spot a fake testimonial;

 What are fake testimonials?

 Of course, there is another way to go about it.
 You can make up “testimonials” and publish them as if they were real.
 Or you can buy fake testimonials from people who will leave positive reviews about your products or services.

 Fake testimonials are those in which someone compliments and recommends a product or service, even though they’ve never tested it, nor do they consider it good.
 They are just doing it because someone paid them to do so, despite their personal opinion on the item.